leiske/MoreMobs/README.md

 Run `make client` to start the game.
 This is handy because we can control the jvm arguments.

+# Debugging and "hot reload"

+You can update a methods body and run `make hot-reload` to update the class without restarting the game.

+This requires you to launch the game with `make debug-client`.
+Optionally you can open a debugger shell with `make attach-debug`.

 # Decompiling

-Run `make decompile` to install `jd-gui` in your Necesse game path and then run it against the game jar
+Run `make decompiler` to install `jd-gui` in your Necesse game path and then run it against the game jar

 To export these as raw files you can follow:
 1. Help -> Preferences